ETHZ-DT-Class/vnc-docker/docs/vnc-docker_README.md

 ##  5) Tools inside the `main-workspace` container
 ###  5.1) Simulator
-A custom simulation environment for this class is present at [user_code_mount_dir/simulator/](../user_code_mount_dir/simulator/) (you need to clone it, see [3) Clone the `vnc-docker` and the `simulation` repositories](#3-clone-the-vnc-docker-and-the-simulation-repositories)).
+A custom simulation environment for this class is present at [user_code_mount_dir/simulator/](../user_code_mount_dir/simulator/) (if not, you need to clone it, see [3) Clone the `vnc-docker` and the `simulator` repositories on the Duckiebot](#3-clone-the-vnc-docker-and-the-simulator-repositories-on-the-duckiebot)).
 Since the [user_code_mount_dir/](../user_code_mount_dir/) is mounted on the container, the simulator is available to be run inside it.
 The simulator is a standard ROS package.
 Run the simulator node with the default config parameters with `roslaunch simulator simulator.launch`.
 You can visualize the simulation (with the simulated sensor data) with RQT, or partially with Rviz.

 **While developing the exercises, if you are required to work with the simulator you will find in the exercise's README the instructions on how to run the simulator with the correct config parameters for that specific exercise**.
 For extra, more detailed and "low-level" information, check the [Simulation_README.md](./Simulation_README.md) (but you **don't** need to read it for the development of the exercises).

 #### Updates

-During the class, the simulator could be updated with new features or bug fixes.
+During the class, the simulator could be updated with new feature or bug fixes.
 If this is the case, we will ask you to update the git repository of the simulator and to work with the new version of the simulator only.
 To do so, you have to `git pull` while being inside the simulator folder.
-Then you may run `catkin build` inside the docker container to build the updated exercise package.
+Then you may run `catkin build` inside the docker container to build the updated simulator package.

 You ***DO NOT*** need to stop and remove the current running container when updating the simulator repository, or to pull/build a new version of the docker image.
 You can continue to work with the same running container.
 You just have to update the git repository of the simulator.

-We will update on Moodle the versioning number of the simulator you should use, to help you confirm that you have correctly update it.
-To check this, simply run `make show-versioning` *outside* the container, or manually check the *version* tag inside the [`package.xml`](../user_code_mount_dir/simulator/package.xml) file of the simulator repository.
+We will update on Moodle the version number of the simulator you should use, to help you confirm that you have correctly update it.
+To check this, simply run `make show-versioning` *outside* the container, or manually check the *version* tag inside the `package.xml` file of the simulator repository.

+**IMPORTANT** ROS packages have a version with the format *X.Y.Z* ([semantic versioning](https://semver.org/)).
+For this class, the version will only change in its X and Y values, with the following meaning:
+- increase in X value (major update): we updated the code in some way, or anyway there is an important update, you **must** update the package.
+- increase in Y value (minor upddate): we updated the instructions/documentation only (comments in code, or READMEs, ...), you don't have to update the package (but is highly recommended)

 ### 5.2) RQT
 RQT is a ROS tool that provides a GUI plugin interface for ROS.
 You can use RQT to visualize and interact with ROS nodes, topics, services, and parameters through a modular and customizable interface.
 It helps in monitoring and debugging ROS systems by offering a range of built-in plugins.